oracle/odpi/doc/src/public_functions/dpiObject.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

-    **obj** -- the object for which an element's existence is to be tested.
+    **obj** [IN] -- the object for which an element's existence is to be tested.
 If the reference is NULL or invalid an error is returned.
 Likewise, if the object does not refer to a collection an error is returned.

-    **index** -- the index into the collection that is to be checked.
+    **index** [IN] -- the index into the collection that is to be checked.

-    **exists** -- a pointer to a boolean value indicating if an element exists at the specified index (1) or not (0), which will be populated when this function completes successfully.
+    **exists** [OUT] -- a pointer to a boolean value indicating if an element exists at the specified index (1) or not (0), which will be populated when this function completes successfully.

 .. function:: int dpiObject_getElementValueByIndex(dpiObject \*obj, \